georg-wolflein/when-should-I/README.md

 ```
 $ ./read_value.py --help
 usage: read_value.py [-h] [--default VALUE] [--database URI] [--name NAME]
-                     [--collection COLL] [--use-float] [--date] [--verbose]
+                     [--collection COLL] [--use-float] [--ignore VALUE]
+                     [--quantize MINUTES] [--date] [--verbose]
                      regex url

 Read a value from a URL

 positional arguments:
   regex               the regular expression with the capture group "value"
                       matching the value to be recorded
   url                 the URL

 optional arguments:
   -h, --help          show this help message and exit
   --default VALUE     default value to be returned if there is an error and
                       --verbose is not set (default is "0")
   --database URI      store the result in a database
   --name NAME         the database name to store the result in (default is
                       "results")
   --collection COLL   the database collection to store the result in (default
                       is "results")
   --use-float         specify that the value should be stored as a float
+  --ignore VALUE      do not write to the database if this value occurs
+  --quantize MINUTES  make sure the date is a multiple of the specified number
+                      of minutes
-  --date, -d         specify that the date should be printed
+  --date, -d          print the date
   --verbose, -v       increase level of verbosity (can be supplied multiple
                       times)
 ```

 Command info for the visualizer: